 - Enter into a payment plan for your tax debt if you meet the eligibility requirements and if the Director of the Department of Revenue determines that the agreement will facilitate collection of such liability.

-- A waiver of interest or penalty in certain circumstances.
+- Request a waiver of interest or penalty in certain circumstances.

 The Department of Revenue is required to:

 - Ensure the state's tax laws are applied consistently and fairly so you pay the correct amount of tax.

 - Provide a clear explanation of the basis for our determination in the initial notice you receive about any underpayment of tax.